simonheb/hanau-media/README.md

 ## why don't you include newspaper/attack XYZ
 i am happy to do that. i am also happy if you do that. this project is open source. i would just suggest that if you add something to it indepently from me, than please consider also pushing your changes to this repository so that we can all discuss the results.

-## i found an article that matches your search terms, but does not actually talk about the attack in question
-that is well possible. there are a number of articles to which this may apply. i assume this does not drive the overall pattern, but are open to suggestions to refine the search terms or the analysis.

 ## how do you interact with each specific search interface and how do you treat different subjournals (spiegel plus, bento, etc.?)
 the different search interfaces require different ways of finetuning. this section provides a short overview of these measures.